-All payments of principal and interest in respect of the Senior Notes by the Issuer will be made free and clear and without withholding or deduction for or on account of any present or future taxes or duties, assessments or governmental charges of whatever nature imposed or levied by or on behalf of The Netherlands or any political subdivision or any authority thereof or therein having power to tax, unless such withholding or deduction is required by law.
+All payments of principal and interest in respect of the Senior Preferred Notes by the Issuer will be made free and clear and without withholding or deduction for or on account of any present or future taxes or duties, assessments or governmental charges of whatever nature imposed or levied by or on behalf of The Netherlands or any political subdivision or any authority thereof or therein having power to tax, unless such withholding or deduction is required by law.
 In such event, the Issuer will, depending on which provision is specified in the applicable Pricing Term Sheet and/or Final Terms, either:

-- (a) make the required withholding or deduction of such taxes, duties, assessments or governmental charges for the account of the holders of the Senior Notes and shall not pay any additional amounts to the holders of the Senior Notes; or - (b) pay such additional amounts as shall be necessary in order that the net amounts received by the holders of the Senior Notes after such withholding or deduction shall equal the respective amounts of principal and interest which would otherwise have been receivable in respect of the Senior Notes as the case may be, in the absence of such withholding or deduction; except that no such additional amounts shall be payable with respect to any Senior Note: - presented for payment by or on behalf of a Senior Noteholder who is liable for such taxes or duties in respect of such Senior Note by reason of his having some connection with The Netherlands other than the mere holding of such Senior Note, or the receipt of principal or interest in respect thereof; or - presented for payment by or on behalf of a Senior Noteholder who would not be liable or subject to the withholding or deduction by making a declaration of nonresidence or other similar claim for exemption to the relevant tax authority; or - (iii) presented for payment by or on behalf of a Senior Noteholder who would have been able to avoid such withholding or deduction by presenting the relevant Senior Note, to another Paying Agent in a Member State of the European Union; or - (iv) presented for payment more than 30 days after the Relevant Date (as defined below) except to the extent that the holder thereof would have been entitled to an additional amount on presenting the same for payment on such thirtieth day assuming that day to have been a Payment Day (as defined in Condition 5(b) (Payment Day)).
+- (a) make the required withholding or deduction of such taxes, duties, assessments or governmental charges for the account of the holders of the Senior Preferred Notes and shall not pay any additional amounts to the holders of the Senior Preferred Notes; or - (b) pay such additional amounts as shall be necessary in order that the net amounts received by the holders of the Senior Preferred Notes after such withholding or deduction shall equal the respective amounts of principal and interest which would otherwise have been receivable in respect of the Senior Preferred Notes as the case may be, in the absence of such withholding or deduction; except that no such additional amounts shall be payable with respect to any Senior Preferred Note: - (i) presented for payment by or on behalf of a Senior Preferred Noteholder who is liable for such taxes or duties in respect of such Senior Preferred Note by reason of his having some connection with The Netherlands other than the mere holding of such Senior Preferred Note, or the receipt of principal or interest in respect thereof; or - (ii) presented for payment by or on behalf of a Senior Preferred Noteholder who would not be liable or subject to the withholding or deduction by making a declaration of non-residence or other similar claim for exemption to the relevant tax authority; or

+(iii) presented for payment more than 30 days after the Relevant Date (as defined below) except to the extent that the holder thereof would have been entitled to an additional amount on presenting the same for payment on such thirtieth day assuming that day to have been a Payment Day (as defined in Condition 5(b) (Payment Day)).